comp-physics/RBC3D/docs/visualization.md

 There are lots more Paraview options that you can change, but these are the basics!
 Ray-tracing takes up a lot of resources, so you might want to follow the remote visualization instructions [here](https://github.com/comp-physics/Scientific-Visualization?tab=readme-ov-file) if you're getting screenshots for a full simulation video.
 The `OSPRay raycaster` with `Shadows` turned on is a less intensive ray-tracer but still provides some visual interest.

 ![alt text](images/image-16.png)

+# Making a Video

+In the previous steps, we edited a snapshot of one timestep of the simulation.
+To create a video showing the simulation data through all the timesteps, you can follow the steps in [this repo](https://github.com/comp-physics/Scientific-Visualization/blob/master/Tutorials/creating-an-annimation.md).
+It has instructions on how to save all the screenshots at each timestep into a folder and then clip them together with FFmpeg.
+Note that it may take several hours to save all the screenshots with ray-tracing, so it's probably better to not ray-trace the simulation if you just want to see the general flow.